-Our Foundation School Director and deputies, the hub and the SIM FTPD as well as HEE EoE simulation lead may also have both project ideas and give support.
+Our Foundation School Director and deputies, the overseas doctors, hub and the SIM FTPD as well as HEE EoE simulation lead also have both project ideas and give support.
+On our website we have the contacts for them.

 We have determined the following to be core outcomes to be demonstrated by all our education fellows: